Tools

 and Resources

-- Our principal resource will be the book, R for Data Science .
-You can buy a printed copy or use the free online edition , which is identical to the latest printed edition.
+- Our principal resource will be the book, Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund, R for Data Science , 2nd Edition (O’Reilly, 2023).
+ISBN 978-1492097402.
+You can buy a printed copy or use the free web version at https://r4ds.hadley.nz

 - RStudio